welbhen/blogapp/README.md

 ## ALL CREDITS TO: [Victor Lima - Guia do Programador](https://www.youtube.com/c/GuiadoProgramador)

 This is a Full Stack app!
-For that reason the GitHub page doens't really work.
+For that reason the GitHub page doesn't really work.

 -- Currently working on a deployment outside GitHub --